EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 		When running these checks on a scene that generates thousands of objects, you can see that the second check option is taking much less resources then the first check option, which is commonly used.

+* String As ID
+	- Strings is quite expensive to use a string in place of where you could use an integer, because Unity does not use strings as such
+	- If you give Unity a string, it needs to convert it into something else and then it can use it.
+In the profiler you can see that Unity calls a method to convert the string
+	- If possible, try to pass on int's instead of string as ID, for example:
+		Input.getKey("up") <-- string is bad as ID / Input.getKey(keycode.UP) <-- pass int as an ID, which is less performance consuming

+	- In the Unity API there are two special cases where you can easily get an integer ID instead of using a string
+		1) Animator
+		2) Shader and materials

+		With the animator, we can call a static method upon an integer variable that will convert string to hash.
+That operation will happen once, in the Start() since it is going to exists in memory for the whole time rather then constantly creating it over and over again.

+		int animRunningID;

+		void Start(){
+			animRunningID = Animator.StringToHash(action_string) -> converts the string into the internalized version that the animator already knows
+		}